biggis-project/biggis-docs/docs/data_sources/atmosphere/lubw/index.md

 # LUBW Stations

-!!!
-TODO
-    Hannes (LUBW)
+## Air Measurements

+The LUBW mangages 50-80 aktive measurement stations across Baden-Württemberg, which provide hourly information on three main air pollutants:
+    -Nitrogen oxides
+    -Ozone
+    -Particular matter (Feinstaub)

+The data is public and can be downloaded from the official web-page: https://www.lubw.baden-wuerttemberg.de/luft/messwerte-immissionswerte#karte

 ## LUBW REST API

-## Air Measurements
+Air measurment data collected by the LUBW (Nirtogen oxides, Ozone, Particular Matter) is also provided by a REST-Service for the BigGVIS project.
+The service is not public and delivers the current measurement value of each measurement station and each pollutant in json format.
+The service also allows to aquire data on air pollutant from Bavaria, Thuringia, Saxony-Anhalt and Schleswig-holstein.
+Here the data source is the Federal Environmental Agency: https://www.umweltbundesamt.de/daten/luftbelastung/aktuelle-luftdaten#/start?s=q64FAA==&_k=ep8c63

-## Mobile Air Measurements at FZI
+## Meteorological Station at FZI

-  - the device was mounted at FZI in January 2017 for measuring air pressure, temperature, wind speed, precipitation, humidity and global       radiation.
+In January 2017 a meteorological station was mounted at the roof of FZI for measuring air pressure, temperature, wind speed, precipitation, humidity and global radiation.
+The measurements serve for calibrating and validating the sense boxes.
+The measurement device will be dismounted in April 2018.
-  - measurement results (*.mw1.xml) are pushed via xml-files on BigGIS SFTP Server at the University Konstanz
-  - measurement devices will be dismounted at April 2018